Saturday, March 30, 2013

 Traveling further north from Vigan City?
-In just about 2 hours by land, you can reach Laoag, Ilocos Norte, and even explore the stunning white beaches of Pagudpud, often dubbed as “Boracay of the North.”
+In just about 2 hours by land, you’ll reach Laoag, Ilocos Norte, gateway to the stunning white beaches of Pagudpud—often dubbed as the “Boracay of the North.”

-πŸ›« Laoag International Airport is the only commercial airport in the Ilocos Region.
+Laoag International Airport (LAO) is the only commercial airport in the Ilocos Region.

-• Major routes include Manila to Laoag via Philippine Airlines or Cebu Pacific.
+• Manila ➝ Laoag (Philippine Airlines or Cebu Pacific)

-• Tricycles are available just outside the terminal.
+• Tricycles are available right outside the terminal.

-• Ask the driver to take you to Laoag town proper.
-From there, you can ride a jeepney or bus to other towns or to Pagudpud.
+• Ask the driver to take you to Laoag town proper where you can catch jeepneys or buses to Pagudpud or other towns.

-For those who love road trips and scenic rides, buses are an affordable and comfortable option.
-Travel time is typically 10–12 hours from Metro Manila.
+If you love long road trips and scenic countryside views, riding a bus is both affordable and comfortable.
+Travel time is about 10–12 hours from Metro Manila.

 πŸ“ Recto, Manila (Back of Odeon Terminal Mall)

-πŸš† Via LRT-2: Get off at Recto Station, connect to Odeon via footbridge.
+πŸš† Via LRT-2: Get off at Recto Station and connect to Odeon via footbridge

 πŸ“ Dapitan corner Gelinos St., Manila (Behind UST)

-πŸš• Via taxi or jeepney to Dapitan.
-Same travel time as Option 1.
+πŸš• Access: Via taxi or jeepney to Dapitan

 πŸ“ 1558 EspaΓ±a, Sampaloc, Manila

-πŸ›» Take a jeep bound for Quiapo/Cubao via EspaΓ±a.
+πŸ›» How to Get There: Take a jeep bound for Quiapo/Cubao via EspaΓ±a.

-🎯 Ask the conductor to drop you at the RCJ terminal.
-Board a Laoag-bound bus.
+🎯 Tell the conductor you’re heading to RCJ Terminal and board a Laoag-bound bus.

 πŸ“ 1716 Vicente Cruz St. corner Laon Laan, Sampaloc, Manila